-The first paragraph addresses the situation where the offer also applies to equity-related transferable securities issued by the offeree company other than shares, such as convertible securities or warrants (cf. also the commentary on section I.1).
+The first paragraph addresses the situation where the offer also applies to equityrelated transferable securities issued by the offeree company other than shares, such as convertible securities or warrants (cf. also the commentary on section I.1).

 The consideration for other equity-related transferable securities to which the offer relates must be reasonable, i.e. neither too low nor too high.
-As a starting point in assessing reasonableness, factors that should be taken into account include the consideration offered for the shares The manner in which the consideration should be calculated may differ from case to case.
+The manner in which the consideration should be calculated may differ from case to case.
 Consideration which corresponds to the see-through value of the security calculated based on the consideration offered for the shares may normally be deemed to constitute reasonable consideration for the security.
 If, for example, a warrant has an exercise price of SEK 75 and the consideration offered for the shares is SEK 100, SEK 25 is thus normally to be regarded as reasonable consideration for the warrant.
-However, the conditions governing the relevant securities and the a particular security, its market value of the securities, term to expiration as well as other relevant circumstances.
-The requirement to may lead to the result that the consideration should be calculated in another manner.
-If, for example, a calculation of the theoretical value of a warrant based on the circumstances pertaining immediately prior to the offer - i.e. without taking into account the consideration offered for the shares and without taking into account the possibility that, at a later stage, the warrant may become worthless as a consequence of the final date for subscription or conversion being brought forward, e.g. as a consequence of a demand for compulsory redemption - yields a higher value, such value should constitute the basis for the offered consideration.
+However, the conditions governing a particular security, its market value, term to expiration as well as other relevant circumstances may lead to the result that the consideration should be calculated in another manner.
+If, for example, a calculation of the theoretical value of a warrant based on the circumstances pertaining immediately prior to the offer -i.e.without taking into account the consideration offered for the shares and without taking into account the possibility that, at a later stage, the warrant may become worthless as a consequence of the final date for subscription or conversion being brought forward, e.g. as a consequence of a demand for compulsory redemption - yields a higher value, such value should constitute the basis for the offered consideration.
 It may be necessary to add to this a premium in order to satisfy the requirement of reasonableness in relation to the shareholders.
 On the other hand, calculating the theoretical value of the warrants based on the value of the shares being equal to the consideration offered for the shares, normally results in pricing which is higher than can be accepted.

-The requirement that, as a starting point, one must take into account the consideration offered for the shares is, first and foremost, a rule to protect the holders of such the securities referred to in this provision - the price must not be too low.
-However, the requirement also functions as a rule protecting shareholders, provided the relevant securities represent a potentially substantial proportion of the shares or voting rights.
-On the other hand, where the securities have been issued to such a limited extent that the consideration offered for the securities cannot be assumed to affect the pricing of the shares in the offer (which is often the case if the securities have been issued to employees), there is usually no reason to take into account the consideration offered for the shares other than as a circumstance of significance for determining the minimum amount that must be offered for the securities.
+The requirement that, as a starting point, one must take into account the consideration offered for the shares is, first and foremost, a rule to protect the holders of the securities referred to in this provision - the price must not be too low.
+However, it also functions as a rule protecting shareholders, provided the relevant securities represent a potentially substantial proportion of the shares or voting rights.
+On the other hand, where the securities have been issued to such a limited extent that the consideration offered for the securities cannot be assumed to affect the pricing of the shares in the offer (which is often the case if the securities have been issued to employees), there is usually no reason to take into account the consideration offered for the shares other than as a circumstance of significance for determining the minimum amount that must be offered for the securities